cgebbe/kaggle_pku-autonomous-driving/README.md

 # Lessons learned

+- kaggle specific
   - Simply download the predictions.csv output file from a notebook to evaluate its score instead of rerunning the whole notebook and waiting 12h
   - Instead of starting code from scratch rather refactor the existing notebook code.
 While starting from scratch is a greater learning experience and produces more structured code (in my view), it is quite difficult and cumbersome to get all details right in the reimplementation and thus have a defined starting point.
+- More general
   - Buy a decent GPU.
 Solution now was to use either a free google colab GPU via ssh and pycharm remote (possible through ngrok "hack") or sometimes the free kaggle GPU.
 However, both have disadvantages (see details below).
 Often, I would start 1-2 trainings in the evening and I would find both of them aborted the next morning :/.
     - Usage of the kaggle GPU is limited to 30h/week and importing the code is tedious.
 Moreover, during commiting, you cannot see any output and thus detect e.g. a nan-loss.
     - Google colab sessions have an official time limit of 12h, but in reality training often already stopped after e.g. 4-5h or sometimes even earlier to my surprise.
 Moreover, I was never able to acquire a GPU backend in the day, only in the evenings.
     - At the end, I invested into a google cloud GPU (P100).
-However, even that one was not available all the time :/
+While it was much more productive than colab, the connection was not 100% stable, the server was sometimes unavailable and analyzing output images requires a time-consuming download at first.
-- Work with larger validation set (currently only 1%) so that can be used for validation (because test set online can only be used 2x a day)
+  - Work with larger validation set (currently only 1%) so that can be used for real evaluation (because test set online can only be used 2x a day)
+  - Only change one thing at a time.
+Due to the limited GPU availability, I sometimes changed several things at one time and could not assess the effects of each change.
+Resist the temptation...
+  - Compare losses not only between epochs, but also between different models.
+If something is significantly different, question it.
+  - Pytorch parameters num_workers>2 and pin_memory=True speed up training by a factor of ~3
+  - Research even more before implementing.